Zohib Islam Amiri: DSK Shivajians

-In January 2016, Amiri announced he signed a contract with Indian football club DSK Shivajians.
+In January 2016, Amiri announced signing a contract with Indian football club DSK Shivajians.
 He finished the season with DSK Shivajians last but did not relegate with his team because other clubs withdraw from the league.

 Chennai City

 In January 2017, Amiri joined Chennai City FC in the Indian I-League.
 He left after disagreement with the coach.

+New Radiant

+In January 2018, Amiri signed for Maldivian club New Radiant, which played at the top tier Dhivehi Premier League.

 Blainville

 In 2019, he briefly played with A.S.
 Blainville in the Canadian Première ligue de soccer du Québec, playing in cup matches, earning a red card in one.

 Gokulam Kerala

 On 2 November 2019, it was announced that Amiri joined Gokulam Kerala for 2019 i league.

 Return to Blainville

 Amiri also played with Blainville in the 2020 and 2021 seasons.

 Real Kashmir

 In 2021, ahead of the 2021–22 I-League season, Amiri joined Real Kashmir.
 He also appeared with the club in 2021 IFA Shield.

+Later career

+Amiri made his third return to Blainville in 2021, playing for the club until 2024.
+He lastly returned to his home country, joining Afghanistan Champions League club Abu Muslim in October 2024, helping the side to clinch the 2024–25 season title.
+Amiri officially announced his retirement from football at the end of the season, after a controversial 8–0 victory against Adalat Farah which secured the league title for his team at the end of the competition amid allegations of match-fixing.